wiseman-timelord/AutoClix/README.md

 ## Disclaimer

 Use AutoClix responsibly, and only where automated clicking is permitted.
 Misuse may violate terms of service on some platforms or applications.
-Windows-only compatibility is intentional, and the script plays the default Windows sound when activated or deactivated.
-The central alignment of menus enhances the user experience.